 National Records of Scotland is the national archive for Scotland.
 Our holdings provide a unique resource for the study of Scottish history from the early 12th century to the present day.

-Most of these records are original and can only be viewed in our Historical Search Room.
+Most of our records are original and can only be viewed in our Historical Search Room.

 You can find more details of what we hold on our catalogue.